aazuspan/blog/content/blog/random_visualizer/index.md

 1. **A color transformation**
 1. A hash function

-Another strategy for procedurally generating deterministic color palettes is to apply a consistent transformation scaled by the input value, e.g. offsetting the hue with the golden ratio.
-This should be visible as a repeating pattern in the output color.
+Another strategy for procedurally generating deterministic color palettes is to apply a consistent transformation scaled by the input value, e.g. offsetting hue with a multiple of the golden ratio.
+That kind of linear transformation should be visible as a repeating pattern in the output color.

-Looking at the first 1,000 colors generated by the Earth Engine RV turned up **no repeating patterns** in RGB or HSV space, which you'd expect to see with a linear transformation.
+Looking at the first 1,000 colors generated by the Earth Engine random visualizer turned up **no repeating patterns** in RGB or HSV space.

 {{<figure src="hues.png" caption="Hues generated by a golden ratio transformation (left) and by `randomVisualizer` (right).">}}